AJPagan1/BuddycardsAPI/README.md

 ### Generated files

-Do not manually edit generated files unless you know exactly what you are doing.
-They can be regenerated and overwritten.

-### Fresh worlds after big registry changes

-If you rename namespaces, mod ids, or item ids, use a fresh test world.
+Generated files can be overwritten when BuddycardsJS regenerates assets and data.

 ---